Understanding a Federal Tax Lien

 - Puts your balance due on the books (assesses your liability);

 - Sends you a bill that explains how much you owe (Notice and Demand for Payment); and

-- You neglect or refuse to fully pay the debt in time.
+- Neglect or refuse to fully pay the debt in time.

 How to Get Rid of a Lien